-The Riparian Area Development Permit Area (DPA #4) applies to areas identified in Figure 15..
-The Foreshore Area Development Permit Area is designated, as per Division 7 section 488 (1) of the Local Government Act for the purpose of:
+The Riparian Area Development Permit Area (DPA #4) applies to parcels containing a Riparian Area identified in Figure 16.
+The Riparian Area Development Permit Area is designated, as per Part 14, Division 7 section 488 (1) of the Local Government Act for the purpose of:

-protection of the natural environment, its ecosystems and biological diversity
+• protection of the natural environment, its ecosystems and biological diversity

-A Development Permit is required as per Division 7 section 489 and 491 of the Local Government Act, prior to land alteration, subdivision, or building construction.
+A Development Permit is required as per Part 14, Division 7 section 489 and 491 of the Local Government Act, prior to land alteration, subdivision, or building construction.
 Development Permit applications will allow the District of Sooke to review proposals for compliance with Development Permit Area guidelines.